Under what conditions can I access to the Romanian labuor market?

 To become employed you need to find an employer, and sometimes to pass a basic knowledge of Romanian language test.
 Also, sometimes you may be asked to provide other documents such as a Curriculum Vitae (CV) or a medical certificate that you are medically fit for the job.

 For the assignment in a certain position, it is advised to also submit to the employer your diplomas, equivalated by the Romanian state, attesting your level of study and specialization.

-Employment will be made based on an Individual Labor Contract.
-The Individual Labor Contract:
+Employment will be made based on an Individual Labour Contract.
+The Individual Labour Contract:

 - Is an agreement under which an individual called employee, undertakes to work for an employer (an individual or a legal entity) in exchange for an amount of money called salary.